Azure/helm-charts/phpbb/README.md

 It is inspired by the
 [upstream phpBB chart](https://github.com/kubernetes/charts/tree/master/stable/phpbb),
-but, by default, utilizes the Open Service Broker for Azure to provision an [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/) database for the Wordpress server to use.
+but, by default, utilizes Open Service Broker For Azure to provision an [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/) database for the Wordpress server to use.